 What is the process for admissions review?

 Our review committee convenes three times each year, immediately following application deadlines.
-All applications are reviewed at once for each term, and applicants are notified of the decision via email.
+All applications are reviewed after the deadline for each term, and applicants are notified of the decision via email.
+We do not offer rolling admissions.

 How do I apply?